-One such state is Missouri, where the Second Amendment Preservation Act was passed in June, 2021.
-The act makes it unlawful for enforcement officers employed by local or Missouri state agencies to enforce Federal laws related to guns.
-Officers who do so can face a fine of up to $50 thousand for every instance.
+One such state is Missouri, where the Second Amendment Preservation Act was passed in June 2021.
+The act makes it unlawful for enforcement officers employed by local or Missouri state agencies to enforce federal laws related to guns.
+Officers who do can face a fine of up to $50 thousand for every instance.

-And as early as 2011, an Oregon Supreme Court ruling indicated that the County Sheriff's offices had a duty to issue concealed gun licenses to qualified applicants regardless of their status as a medical marijuana patient.
+An Oregon Supreme Court ruling also indicated that the County Sheriff's office had a duty to issue concealed gun licenses to qualified applicants regardless of their status as medical marijuana patients.

-When you buy a gun from a Federally licensed dealer, you must fill out ATF form 4473, also known as the Firearms Transaction Record.
+When you buy a gun from a Federally licensed dealer, you must fill out what’s called a Firearms Transaction Record.

 Question 21e asks the following: " Are you an unlawful user of, or addicted to, marijuana or any depressant, stimulant, narcotic drug, or any other controlled substance?

 Warning: The use or possession of marijuana remains unlawful under Federal law regardless of whether it has been legalized or decriminalized for medicinal or recreational purposes in the state where you reside."